bruhtus/bruhtus.github.io/content/about.md

 Other than tech, I'm also interested in photography, psychology, and sexology.
 Observing the humans so that I can make a smooth user experience is a fun activity (at least for me).

-Well that's all, I'm still figuring out what it must be to live the life of a human being so I can't really explain much.
+Well that's all, I'm still figuring out what it means to live the life of a human being so I can't really explain much.

 > Did I ever know myself at all?
 I'm not sure.